stackbit-projects/cloud-advocate-a88ed/content/pages/index.md

     section_id: latest-projects
     layout_style: tiles
     title: Get to value faster with our free templates
-    subtitle: Jumpstart your cloud journey using our free templates
+    subtitle: Jumpstart your cloud journey using our free cloudformation templates
     projects_number: 6
     view_all_label: View All
     view_all_url: portfolio